Luke0094/A-Better-Way-Through-Internet/README.md

 **Chromium Installation:**
 To install this extension on Chromium browser manually you have to first enable the developer options in the extension and then unpack the .zip file with software like WinRAR or 7zip and click on "load unpacked extension", alternatively you can create a .zip containing only the files (without main folder name) and drag and drop this one in the extension page.

-**Note:** Unpacked extensions do not have the ability to auto-update themselves, once in a while check their <a href="https://github.com/bpc-clone/bypass-paywalls-chrome-clean" target="_blank">GitHub</a> for updates.
+**Note:** Unpacked extensions do not have the ability to auto-update themselves, once in a while check their <a href="https://github.com/bpc-clone/bypass-paywalls-chrome-clean" target="_blank" rel="noopener noreferrer">GitHub</a> for updates.

 **This step will grant you the ability to skip certain paywalls based on daily views limit and/or similar issues.**